-My name is Hasini and I’m a DWP Digital Data Scientist in the Sheffield Hub, where I’ve been working for about a year.
+My name is Hasini and I’m a DWP Digital Data Scientist, where I’ve been working for about a year.
 I help extract insights from data to improve our users’ experience of our services, and inform senior leaders’ decision-making.

 I graduated with a MSci in Physics and Astrophysics about a year before joining DWP Digital.
 During my degree, I used a few of the programming languages that we use here (such as R and Python).
 As astrophysics mainly involves playing around with data, it gave me a good background in data analysis, which has been helpful.
 Despite that, it has been quite a steep learning curve as I build my experience in data science.

 In data science, we have an analytical platform where we have access to some open source tools and packages.
 We mainly use R and Python to do the vast majority of our work.

 The work I’m involved in is providing pieces of analysis or products that address certain business problems.
 This may involve some combination of soft skills such as speaking to customers and conducting user research to isolate user need and technical skills.
 These include engineering meaningful variables; creating descriptive statistics; using machine learning techniques; building predictive and descriptive models; and developing quick prototypes.

 The main purpose of this is to improve the quality of the services we deliver.
 For example, I’ve been involved in projects where we helped identify pressure points in the customer journey, or developed a product that helped work coaches tailor their advice to claimants.
 We also act as a test bed for deploying some open source tools to the analytical community in the department as a whole.
 So, we also play a large role in introducing analysts to new tools and techniques.